-These can only be answered in production when the right design is used from the start.
+These can only be answered in production when the right architecture design is used from the start.

 Device validating Servers

-The best practice recommendation is for a device to validate a server by communicate using TLS.
+The best practice recommendation is for a device to validate the security of a server by communicating using TLS.
 Both the HTTP and MQTT protocols support TLS.
 For legacy protocols that don’t cleanly map into either HTTP or MQTT, other mechanisms are used.

 Servers authenticating Devices